agnescameron/teaching-site/_posts/hunter/2020-02-24-what-is-the-internet.md

 What is a protocol?
 In it's simplest sense, a protocol is simply a formalised way of doing things: a set of rules, arrangements and agreements that define a set of expected behaviours.
 It is protocols .
 The thing about protocols is that they're simultaneously very dull, and wildly interesting, as they define a huge amount of how we communicate with one another.
 Thing is, most of what makes the internet work is not wires or computers or 5G or high-tech, but *bureacracy*.
 Internet people like proposing joke protocols in very formal language, like this one for [controlling coffee pots](https://en.wikipedia.org/wiki/Hyper_Text_Coffee_Pot_Control_Protocol), or [doing IP traffic with pidgeons](https://en.wikipedia.org/wiki/IP_over_Avian_Carriers). ("IPoAC has been successfully implemented, but for only nine packets of data, with a packet loss ratio of 55% (due to operator error),and a response time ranging from 3,000 seconds (≈54 minutes) to over 6,000 seconds (≈1.77 hours).")

-There's actually a load of different protocol suites, all with slightly different perspectives on how everything connects together.
+There's actually a lot of different protocol suites, all with slightly different perspectives on how everything connects together.
 The other major one are the OSI protocols ('open systems interconnect') which also describe how things like images and ASCII get rendered on the screen.
 The 'internet protocols' are actually a fairly small subset of how all computers can be connected together.

 {: reversed="reversed"}